Josh Bell Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The Mets have the 19th-ranked team ERA across all league pitching staffs (4.36).
+- The Mets have a 4.34 team ERA that ranks 18th across all league pitching staffs.

-- The lefty last appeared on Tuesday, Sept.
-19 against the Miami Marlins, when he tossed 5 2/3 innings, allowing two earned runs while giving up six hits.
+- In his most recent appearance on Thursday against the Philadelphia Phillies, the lefty threw four innings, giving up four earned runs while surrendering five hits.

-- The 30-year-old has put up a 2.88 ERA and 6.4 strikeouts per nine innings in eight games this season, while giving up a batting average of .245 to his opponents.
+- The 28-year-old has an ERA of 5.37, with 10.4 strikeouts per nine innings, in 26 games this season.
+Opposing hitters have a .293 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.